B.2.2 Describe the characteristic properties of 2-amino acids

 β - pleated sheet

-- extended form, not tightly wound
+- 'side by side' polypeptide- extended form, not tightly wound

 - pleated sheets cross-linked by inter-chain h-bonds